sativacheats/sativacheats/README.md

 - 🤔 My interests are web-automation, video processing and developing some useful and cool stuff xD
 - 💼 I’m still going to school.
 - 💬 Ask me about anything, I love to answer!
-- 📫 Text me on Discord: sativa#
+- 📫 Text me on Discord: sativa#7777

 **Languages and Tools:**